• DESTINATIONS

 Overtourism Issues

-Due to the popularity of TV series ‘Game of Thrones’, Dubrovnik has becoming a bit of a hot spot amongst travellers, cruise ships and party goers.
+Due to the popularity of TV series ‘Game of Thrones’, Dubrovnik has becoming a bit of a hot spot amongst travellers, cruise ships and party goers over the last 10-15 years.

 Preventative Actions